Gain experience with cutting-edge scientific techniques.

 At least two of the elective courses must be at the 300- or 400-level, and students must complete a minimum of 26 credits in upper level science courses.
 Students may fulfill up to two elective slots with Environmental Science or Medical Laboratory Science courses.

 Last Updated: 06/09/2015

 Biology Department Honors Requirements

-Eligible students majoring in Biotechnology may elect to pursue honors within the biology department.
-The intention to pursue biology department honors must be declared no later than the end of the first semester of the junior year.
+Eligible students majoring in Biotechnology may elect to pursue honors within the Department of Biological Sciences.
+The intention to pursue Biology department honors must be declared no later than the end of the first semester of the junior year.
 To declare the intent to pursue departmental honors, a student must have earned a science GPA of 3.50 or higher.

 - Completion of a 400-level capstone experience with a grade of “B” or better.